djBo/IO65/Readme.md

 ##### Banked Memory #2

 This board banks 8 MB in 256 32k blocks.
 This is specifically meant to occupy the RAM region.

+##### Serial Memory

+This board delivers up to 64K of 8 or 16-bit RAM in a 1-bit IO-space.

 ##### Buffered Memory